EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `runoffInterflow_none`: sets interflow runoff to zero
+- `runoffInterflow_none`: Sets interflow runoff to 0.

-- `runoffInterflow_residual`: interflow as a fraction of the available water balance pool
+- `runoffInterflow_residual`: Interflow as a fraction of the available water balance pool.

 </details>